The Five Health Pillars

 Are you healthy?
 Health is not simply the absence of disease or injury.
 The World Health Organization (WHO) defines health as “a dynamic state of complete physical, mental, spiritual, and social well being and NOT merely the absence of disease or injury.”

-Because most of us need a roadmap to get the things we want, at Catalyst, we take time to educate on the 5 health pillars as the basic elements of well being.
+Because most of us need a roadmap to get the things we want, at Catalyst, we take time to educate on our 5 health pillars as the basic elements of well being.
 The premise of these elements was developed by Pro-Activity & Associates and later adopted by the Academy of Prevention and Health Promotion Therapies (APHPT), an organization that we are proud to partner with!

 In our effort to help YOU become the happiest, healthiest version of yourself, we have aligned all of our services and programs to connect to these health pillars.